jack-jensen/Science-Fair-Neuroevolution/README.md

 ### 5:00 pm

 Over the past few days, I have been gathering parts to begin the constuction of the physical model.
 I have been having some trouble moving the motor until today.
 I mixed up the wires!
 Today I should also upload more files.

+## Febrary 4, 2024
+### 10:30 am

+I spent yesterday perfecting the 3d model for the bot.
+The annoying part was making sure it fit inside the printer.
+I found [this](https://www.formware.co/OnlineStlRepair) website incredibly helpful for repairing the stl file (making sure that the file can be printed accurately).
+I left the printer on overnight and it finished printing at around 9:15 am.